Yorkshire Air Ambulance: Aircraft

 Airbus H145 G-YAAC landing at Leeds General Infirmary.

 The first helicopter was an MBB Bo 105, and later in 2005, the charity began operating the MD 902 Explorer.
 The Explorer was used extensively in an air ambulance capacity throughout the UK, but has gradually being phased out of service for renewal purpose.

 In 2016, the two existing helicopters were replaced by two new Airbus H145, which are registered as G-YAAC (based at Nostell Priory) and G-YOAA (based at RAF Topcliffe).
 The new H145 helicopters cost at total of £12 million and offer lower operational and maintenance costs, as well as having night capability enabling longer hours of operation.

 The air ambulances appeared on the BBC One programme Helicopter Heroes, on Countryside 999 in series 3, and on UKTV's Helicopter ER.

 In March 2023, the charity acquired a new five-bladed H145 D3 helicopter, G-YAAA.

 It was joined in June 2023 by a second H145 D3, G-YORX.

 The helicopters G-YAAC and G-YOAA were then retired from the charity.

-In December 2024, the charity acquired a new H145 D3 helicopter, G-YAIR.
-Its maiden flight into Yorkshire was on the 19th of December 2024.
+In December 2024, the charity acquired an additional H145 D3, G-YAIR.